UVaCS-Sherriff/UVACS-2020Pilot/content/student_info.md

 * CS 4102

 To maintain credit equivalency with the current system, you will be required to take one extra CS elective (6 instead of 5).

+### Why should I take part in the pilot?

+Since these are new courses, there is some uncertainty in how they will pan out.
+We hope and expect that participants in the pilot will:

+* Experience a better-designed progression of topics with more cohesive presentation and less repetition of material;
+* Gain a more current set of foundational skills and knowledge;
+* Experience excellent instruction from experienced and excited instructors;
+* Benefit from interacting with a smaller, more cohesive cohort of fellow students;
+* Have guaranteed admittance to all pilot courses; and,
+* Get to be a part of redesigning the CS curriculum for future UVA students.

+### Are there any drawbacks to participating in the pilot?

+There is some risk in anything new; there is some chance that participants in the pilot might:

+* Be given less-refined assignments and assessments;
+* Have a smaller set of fellow students and TAs to interact with;
+* Be limited in scheduling non-CS courses because each pilot course is offered only once; and,
+* Have unusual-looking transcripts (we will provide explanatory letters to accompany transcripts upon request).

+In the unlikely event that personal circumstances necessitate withdrawing from the pilot (e.g., to handle family or other situations), we will work with you to ensure you are able to complete your degree.
+However, barring such circumstances the pilot will need to be taken as a whole or not at all.